 Getting from one country to another by land travel is a very common thing to do especially for backpackers.
-I created this Ho Chi Minh City to Siem Reap travel guide to help you with your travel and it contains everything you’ll need to know including my worst experience with the bus company I got my tickets with.
+I created this Ho Chi Minh City to Siem Reap travel guide to help you with your travel and it contains everything you’ll need to know including my worst experience with the bus company I got my tickets from.

-For you not to go down the same road as I did, continue reading my travel guide and I’ll also share my whole experience plus review for the bus line company I traveled with.
+For you not to go down the same road as I did, continue reading my travel guide and I’ll also share my whole experience plus review about the bus line company I traveled with.

 What you need to know before your travel (Pre-travel guide and reminders)